Who We Are And

 Who We Are

-We are the largest wildlife conservation lab with the most experience in cementum age analysis in the world.
-We bring conservation to life by aiding biologists, sportsmen, and researchers as they work to keep our wild populations healthy for future generations to enjoy.
+We are the largest wildlife lab with the most experience in cementum age analysis in the world.
+We bring conservation to life by aiding biologists, sportsmen and women, and researchers as they work to keep our wild populations healthy for future generations to enjoy.

 At Matson’s Laboratory, it’s what we do and who we are.
-We work for wildlife conservationists, like you, because we believe in protecting and managing the animals that we share this planet with.
+We are a wildlife lab that works for wildlife conservationists, like you, because we believe in protecting and managing the animals that we share this planet with.

 Where We Came

-In 1969, in the small community of Milltown, Montana, Gary and Judy Matson started Matson’s Laboratory, at the time called Montana Microscopic, in a 1958 mobile home.
+In 1969, in the small community of Milltown, Montana, Gary and Judy Matson started Matson’s Laboratory.
+At the time, it was a small wildlife lab called Montana Microscopic, located in a 1958 mobile home.

 Gary pioneered cementum age analysis in the United States, which ended up being more complicated than simply counting rings like originally thought.
 It turns out each species cementum growth patterns are unique from one another.
 The age analysis methods Gary developed have been tested and revised over the years and are now the proprietary standardized analysis models used by Matson’s Lab.
 Want to learn more about how Matson’s Laboratory has contributed to science?
 Visit our News & Publications page!